You say these 5 words ? 🙊 Native French speakers don't ❌

 Why learning French is a good idea?

 Granted, mastering French is a real challenge.
-Nevertheless, it is probably one of the best decisions you can make, for several reasons.
-Is French an easy language to learn? 🙋🏻♂️ It is difficult to answer
+Nevertheless, it's probably one of the best decisions you can make, for a number of reasons.
+Is French an easy language to learn? 🙋🏻♂️ It's hard to answer

 Videos that might interest you